Jump around below and find out all there is to know about wedding showers!

 If you’re not sure where to start with your total budget, the average wedding gift purchased on Zola costs between $100 to $120, which would indicate a total budget of $166 to $200, with shower gifts amounting to $33 to $40.

-Absolutely not.
-Remember, the shower is your celebration, so you can unwrap (or not) if you want to.
+No. Remember, the shower is your celebration, so you can unwrap (or not) if you want to.
 Some couples or brides may find being the center of attention for a solid 45 minutes uncomfortable.
 Others would rather spend their time eating cake, sipping bubbly, and mingling with guests.